 How to Deal with Ambiguous Pennants

-Obviously not all pennants are as clear as the above examples.
-In real situations, the patterns can be ambiguous and even contradictory.
+Not all pennants are as clear as the above examples.
+In real situations, they can be ambiguous and even contradictory.
 So how do we trade these cases, if at all?

 The chart example in Figure 4 shows a strong falling trend on the USD/JPY H1 chart.
 To give some context, the small box on the top right shows a view of the entire trend.